Turkey Bisque Soup is the perfect solution to leftover turkey. It’s easy, delicious and creamy.

 - 1/4 cup onion diced

 - 2 cloves garlic minced

 - 2 Tbs butter softened

 - 4 Tbs flour

 - 1 cup half & half

 - In a soup pot, heat oil and add onion, green pepper and carrots.

-- Add stock and bring to boil.
-Cook until carrots are cooked
+- Add chicken and stock to pot and bring to a boil.
+Boil until carrots are cooked through.

 - Mix together flour and butter together to form a roux.

 - Add half & half, roux, parsley and Worcestershire sauce to soup.